Spend Less at the Pharmacy in 5 Easy Steps

 • Go long: If you take any prescriptions for chronic conditions, getting a 90-day supply can save you both time and money, if this benefit is part of your health plan.
 Rather than paying a copay on three 30-day supplies, you’d pay less for a 90-day supply.

 Although drug coupons may save you money at first, they are not a reliable way to save on your prescription medicines.
+Many coupons are only offered for a one-time use, and costs go up significantly for refills.

+Drug manufacturers offer coupons for expensive medications, but there may be more affordable options available.
 That means using coupons can actually end up increasing your total out-of-pocket costs.
-(This issue is also a contributor to rising health care spending nationally.)
-One thing to remember: If you use coupons and get prescriptions filled at different pharmacies, your pharmacist won’t be able to track how much of a medication you’ve taken or identify potential drug interactions.
+One thing to remember: if you use coupons and get prescriptions filled at different pharmacies, your pharmacist won’t be able to track how much of a medication you’ve taken or identify potential drug interactions.

-Photo credit: Army Medicine
+Photo credit: Getty Images

 MI Blues Perspectives is sponsored by Blue Cross Blue Shield of Michigan, a nonprofit, independent licensee of the Blue Cross Blue Shield Association